dwillis/systems-for-reporting/outline.md

 * Feb.
 2 - Importing and data formats
 * Feb.
 7 - Databases and SQL
 * Feb.
 9 - More SQL
 * Feb.
-14 - The command line and Python
+14 - More SQL
 * Feb.
 16 - The command line and Python
 * Feb.
-21 - More Python & CSVkit
+21 - The command line and Python
 * Feb.
 23 - Converting & cleaning data and Agate
 * Feb.
 28 - Converting & cleaning data and Agate
 * March 2 - NICAR CONFERENCE - Guest Speaker TBD